tillbiskup/tiny-webcasts/README.md

 All bash scripts reside in the `webcasts` directory.
 Documentation (using Sphinx and reStructuredText) can be found in the `docs` directory.

+## Requirements/Dependencies

+Creating the webcasts requires a series of command-line tools that need to be installed first: ffmpeg, sox, metaflac, normalize-audio, and ImageMagick. macOS users can install the dependencies using Homebrew and the script `twc-install-dependencies-macos.sh` from the `webcasts` directory.
+Similarly, Debian users can use `twc-install-dependencies-debian.sh` for convenience.

+As the tools for creating the webcasts depend on bash as shell, Windows users will have a bit more work to do.

 ## Install

 Download the project or check it out using git.
 Afterwards, go to the `webcasts` directory and run the installer: